FreeRTOS/coreJSON/README.md

 1. Go to the root directory of this repository.

+1. Create build directory: `mkdir build && cd build`

-1. Run *cmake* while inside build directory: `cmake -S ../test -B build -DBUILD_CLONE_SUBMODULES=ON `
+1. Run *cmake* while inside build directory: `cmake -S ../test/unit-test `

-1. Run this command to build the library and unit tests: `make -C build all`
+1. Run this command to build the library and unit tests: `make all`

-1. The built library will be present in `build/lib` folder, and generated test executables will be present in `build/bin/tests` folder.
+1. The generated test executables will be present in `build/bin/tests` folder.

 1. Run `ctest` to execute all tests and view the test run summary.